Surgical Technology Clinical Rotation (Arizona)

-Students enrolled in the GateWay Community College Surgical Technology Program may complete surgical rotations in general surgery at Mayo Clinic during the final phase of their education.
+Students enrolled in the Surgical Technology program at GateWay Community College may complete surgical rotations in general surgery at Mayo Clinic's campus in Phoenix/Scottsdale, Arizona, during the final phase of their education.

-Mayo School of Health Sciences (MSHS) coordinates this training experience in conjunction with GateWay.
-The length of the rotation is flexible and depends upon GateWay program guidelines and requirements.
+Mayo School of Health Sciences coordinates this training experience in conjunction with GateWay.
+The length of the rotation is flexible and depends on GateWay program guidelines and requirements.

-To complete a rotation with Mayo School of Health Sciences, you must be enrolled in the Surgical Technology Program at GateWay Community College in Phoenix.
-For more information or to enroll in the program, please contact:
+To complete a rotation with Mayo School of Health Sciences, you must be enrolled in the Surgical Technology program at GateWay Community College in Phoenix.

-Upon successful completion of your Surgical Technology Program, you will receive a Certificate of Completion from Mayo Clinic College of Medicine, School of Health Sciences.
-After completing your surgical technology rotations, you will receive a certificate or degree from Gateway Community College, depending upon the program in which you are enrolled.
+Upon successful completion of your Surgical Technology Clinical Rotation at Mayo Clinic, you will receive a certificate of completion from Mayo School of Health Sciences.
+After completing the Surgical Technology program requirements, you will receive a certificate or degree from GateWay Community College, depending on the program in which you are enrolled.

 - Complete an accredited training program